LaZeAsh/notes/content/Dr. Rhonda McEwen.md

 ## Who is she?

-Dr.Rhonda McEwen is the current President of Victoria College at [[University of Toronto|University of Toronto St. George]] and the former Dean of [[University of Toronto|University of Toronto Mississauga]]. *write more stuff about her profession here*
+Dr.Rhonda McEwen is the current President of Victoria College at [[University of Toronto|University of Toronto St. George]] and the former Dean of [[University of Toronto|University of Toronto Mississauga]].

 ## My affiliations with her